 If your original transcripts or degree confirmation are not in English, English translations must be provided.
 Translations must come from recognized bodies such as a university, an embassy, overseas EducationUSA Advising Centers, or other certified translation agencies.
 Translations alone or unattested copies of any document will not be accepted.

 If you attended a non-U.S. institution, one of our evaluators will do an assessment of your foreign transcript(s) and credentials.
-External credential evaluations from World Education Services are welcome, but not required.
+External credential evaluations from World Education Services (WES), Educational Credential Evaluators (ECE), or the American Association of Collegiate Registrars and Admissions Officers (ACCRAO) are welcome, but not required.

 |Test||Minimum Required Score||How to Send Scores|

 |Test of English as a Foreign Language (TOEFL)||100 on internet-based tests, 250 on computer-based tests, 600 on paper-delivered tests using the older scoring method, or 75 on paper-delivered tests using the revised scoring method||Request Educational Testing Service (ETS) send official TOEFL score report to American University's institution code 5007.
 No department code required.|

 |International English Language Testing System (IELTS)||7.0||Request scores to be sent to American University.|

 |Pearson Test of English (PTE)||68||Request official PTE scores be sent to American University School of Public Affairs via the university code X1Q-K6-10.|

 |Duolingo English Test (DET)||120||Request scores to be sent to American University Graduate Programs.|